teslo777/vscode-docs/blogs-external/2017/Eclipse-Newsletter/blog.md

 ## What is the Language Server Protocol (LSP)

 The Language Server Protocol (LSP) was the product of observing how tools and languages could be integrated together to produce rich editing experiences for the developer.
-It was not a new idea and editors like [Vim](http://www.vim.org/) or [Emacs](https://www.gnu.org/software/emacs/) have used language servers or demons to provide semantic auto-completion support for some time.
+It's not a new or novel idea, editors like [Vim](http://www.vim.org/) and [Emacs](https://www.gnu.org/software/emacs/) have used language servers or demons to provide semantic auto-completion support for some time.
 The goal of the LSP was to simplify these sorts of integrations and provide a useful framework for exposing language features to a variety of tools.

 For instance, in Figure 1 below, you can see a TypeScript file loaded in [Visual Studio Code](https://code.visualstudio.com).
 Within the editor, you can see some rich language features - specifically references are expressed as [Code Lenses](https://code.visualstudio.com/docs/languages/typescript#_references-codelens) which you can  ['peek'](https://code.visualstudio.com/docs/editor/editingevolved#_peek) and navigate to.

 ![TypeScript in Visual Studio Code](typescript_ts-references-code-lens-peek.png) **Figure 1:** TypeScript in Visual Studio Code

 Having a protocol helps the integration of language features with minimal fuss into a development tool while preserving the backing implementation of the 'language server'.
 For example, a language server back-end could be written in C++, Python or Java and the LSP allows it to be easily integrated into a variety of tools.
+The protocol works at a common level of abstraction that allows a tool to offer rich language services without needing to fully understand the nuances specific to the underlying 'model' of the language.

 ## How Work on the LSP Started